fbpx

 Complimentary mai tai.
 Photo credit: Marcie Cheung

-Staff will come around with trays of mai tais and will pass out cups of water to anyone who would like them.
+Staff will come around with trays of mai tais and pass out cups of water to anyone who requests them.

 Welcome

-After you sit down at your table, you’ll be welcomed by the emcee and have the opportunity to listen to live Hawaiian music.
+After you sit down at your table, the emcee will welcome you and you will have the opportunity to listen to live Hawaiian music.

 The emcee also led the audience in a prayer.